 Cinnamon and ginger have anti-inflammatory properties of their own.
 These further boost the anti-inflammatory nature of golden milk as a whole.

-Because inflammation is a causative factor in the joint pain experienced by those suffering from arthritis, turmeric milk may help reduce the incidence and/or severity of this pain.
+Because inflammation is a contributing factor in the joint pain experienced by those with arthritis, turmeric milk may help reduce the incidence and/or severity of this pain.
 In fact, this effect has been demonstrated by research trials.

-A 2012 study showed that rheumatoid arthritis patients receiving 500 mg of curcumin reported more significant improvement in joint pain than those receiving 50 mg of a common arthritis medication.
+A 2012 study showed that patients with rheumatoid arthritis receiving 500 mg of curcumin reported greater improvement in joint pain than those receiving 50 mg of a common arthritis medication.

 Chronic inflammation also plays a critical role in the development of many chronic diseases, including heart disease, diabetes, COPD, Alzheimer’s disease, and cancer.
 Reducing inflammation, perhaps by adding golden milk to your daily regimen, is a great way to help prevent or manage these conditions.